ehovers10/dci/_chapters/dispute-in-discourse.md

 Thus, we supplement the dual-semantic values framework of alternative semantics with a pragmatic rule to the effect that a felicitous response to a question must have a focus semantic value that matches the ordinary semantic value of the question.[^roothgen] Formally:

 <!-- QA-congruence -->
-{%comment%}{% def Question-Answer Congruence %}
+{% def Question-Answer Congruence %}
-  {{ "qa-congruence" | formalize }}
+  {{ "contrast|qa-congruence" | formalize: "notitle" }}
-{% enddef %}{%endcomment%}
+{% enddef %}

 Craige Roberts {% cite roberts1996 | noname %} develops an integrated theory of pragmatics centered on the question/answer relationship.
 Her idea is that questions and answers provide the principle organizing structure of discourse.
 The relevance of a new contribution to the conversation is thus judged in terms of how it fits into that structure.
 The central order of business in a discourse is to answer the question under discussion (*QUD*).
 But the path to reaching the answer may not be direct.
 It can involve providing merely partial anwsers, or it can involve introducing a sub-question, getting the answer to which would aid in getting the answer to the original question.

 By whatever path the discourse participants make their way, they are constantly coordinating their contributions around the *QUD*.
 To be relevant, an assertion must provide at least a partial answer to this question {% cite roberts1996 | pages: 21 %}.
 Roberts takes questions to have the standard, set of propositions, semantic value, which provides for a natural, set-theoretic account of the partial-answerhood relation.
 A partial answer to a question *q* is a proposition that entails, for at least one member proposition *q*<sub>i</sub> of the interpretation of the question, either that *q*<sub>i</sub> is true or that it is false.
 If the dynamical function of asserting is to eliminate certain propositions from the common ground, then the *QUD* framework requires that felicitous assertions eliminate along the contours of the *QUD*.
 An assertion whose content cross-cuts the partition of the common ground imposed by the QUD fails to provide a relevant contribution to discourse.

 The *QUD* model can easily incorporate everything above regarding QA-congruence and focus interpreation.
 But, not all conversations begin with an explicit question.
-Many start with an assertion, and seem roll along fruitfully from there.
+Many start with an assertion, and roll along fruitfully from there.
 In Roberts' framework, the discourse structure is a theoretical posit --  a set of organizing principles that unify a set of apparently disparate data points drawn from speaker intuitions about semantic content and pragmatic felicity.
 As such, *QUDs* needen't be drawn from actual utterances in the discourse; it is perfectly possible for them to be implicit in the conversation.
 While every appropriate assertion must bring us closer to an answer to some question, discourse participants frequently {% gloss accommodate %} the question necessary to make sense of an assertion in context.

 Accommodation is a powerful tool, but it cannot be comissioned to fix every gap in a theory of pragmatics, and the QUD model seems to have an issue right out of the gate.
 There are perfectly felicitous responses to questions that do not eliminate cells from the question's partition space.